 What Is The Application Process?

 Freshman and transfer students are invited to apply for the fall semester.
 Admission is highly competitive.
-Transfer admission, which occurs at the beginning of the professional phase of the program, is extremely limited.
+Transfer admission, which occurs at the beginning of the professional phase of the program, is limited.
 Selected candidates will be invited for an interview on campus.
-Previous health care experience is not required but will strengthen your application.
+Previous health care experience is not required but will strengthen the application.

-The two-year pre-physician assistant curriculum is designed to accommodate 20 students per cohort.
+The two-year pre-physician assistant curriculum is designed to accommodate 30 students per cohort.
 Students are interviewed in depth by representatives of the Physician Assistant Program as part of the college admission process and are approved as physician assistant majors at that time.
 If openings arise in the freshman or sophomore class, well-qualified students may be allowed to enter the pre-physician assistant curriculum only after interviews and approvals by the Physician Assistant Program.

-After two full academic years, during which the student must complete all the prerequisite course requirements for the Physician Assistant Program, as well as the designated portion of the general education requirements, the student generally enters the Physician Assistant Program, where s/he must successfully complete three years of professional course work: one year of didactic instruction; one year of clinical experience; and one year of graduate-level didactic, clinical, and research work.
+After two full academic years, during which the student must complete all the prerequisite course requirements for the Physician Assistant Program, as well as the designated portion of the general education requirements, the student generally enters the Physician Assistant Program, where s/he must successfully complete three years of professional course work: one year of didactic instruction; one year of clinical experience; and one year of graduate-level clinical and research work.